Minimizing Makespan in Sublinear Time via Weighted Random Sampling: Introduction

-For the scheduling problem, to the best of our knowledge, the only works on sublinear time algorithms are those in \cite{fhz24-chain} and \cite{fhz25sublinear} for the classical scheduling problems under uniform random sampling setting.
-In \cite{fhz24-chain}, sublinear time algorithms are developed for the parallel machine makespan minimization scheduling problem with chain precedence constraints and in \cite{fhz25sublinear} the sublinear time algorithms are presented for the classical parallel machine makespan minimization problem with constrained processing times, and the algorithm is then extended to the problem with precedence constraints where the precedence graph has limited depth.
+For the scheduling problem, to the best of our knowledge, the only works on sublinear time algorithms are those by \cite{fhz24-chain, fhz25sublinear} for the classical scheduling problems under uniform random sampling setting.
+In \cite{fhz24-chain}, sublinear time algorithms are developed for the parallel machine makespan minimization scheduling problem with chain precedence constraints and in \cite{fhz25sublinear} the sublinear time algorithms are presented for the classical parallel machine makespan minimization problem, and the algorithm is then extended to the problem with precedence constraints where the precedence graph has limited depth.
+Both works use uniform random sampling and assume constrained input processing times.